ratessS10/C_PlusPlus/README.md

 ## What's this?

-These codes literally simple codes(for C++) However I think these codes really helpful for understand to C++.
+These codes literally simple codes(for C&C++) However I think these codes really helpful for understand to C++.

 ### Empty Information(Kappa)